 Ladies and gentlemen dress more Caribbean formal

-Many who visit Anguilla find a way to spend at evening at The Viceroy's Sunset Lounge.
+Many who visit Anguilla find a way to spend at evening at Four Seasons' Sunset Lounge.

 While it's not typical Caribbean style or unique, like many of Anguilla's night spots, it is beautiful and offers sushi, small plates, and cocktails.

-Check The Viceroy for a live music schedule as it tends to change often.
+Check Four Seasons for a live music schedule as it tends to change often.
 There is a popular and fun dj there for dancing sometimes too!

 Those are the top 5 nightlife spots in our book!
 Do you have a favorite bar or lounge in Anguilla that's not on the list?
 Add it in the comments below by clicking here.

-Also, for up to date events and weekly music and nightlife schedules, please check out our Anguilla weekly page.
+Also, for up to date events and weekly music and nightlife schedules, please check out our Anguilla events page.